 - We trust God completely in all things great or small at all times (even in matters of life and death itself),

 - We rely on God’s strength instead of our own strength,

-- We’ve laid our cares, concerns, worries, doubts, etc. before Him through prayer, with thanksgiving, and know that He has heard us (cast our anxiety on Him),
+- We’ve laid our cares, concerns, worries, doubts, etc. before Him through prayer, with thanksgiving, and know that He has heard us (we are to “cast all our anxiety on Him”),

 - We remember that He knows all things, everywhere, at all times, and that nothing whatsoever catches Him off guard, surprises Him, or is something He cannot handle, for He is a BIG God,